How to Introduce Yourself in a Pageant

 Your personal interview introduction could be something as simple as stating your name and contestant number.
-Or, you could be asked to tell the judges a little about yourself to kick off your interview.
+Or, you could be asked to tell the judges a little about yourself to kick off your personal interview.

 If you’re just supposed to say your name and contestant number, that’s pretty easy.

 But if you need to give a longer introduction, select your content as you would do for an on-stage personal introduction.
-If you’re doing both an on-stage personal introduction and a personal interview introduction, make sure that your themes and content are similar, but not the same.
+If you’re doing both an on-stage personal introduction and a personal interview introduction, make sure that your themes and content are similar, but not exactly the same.

 These words create the first impression the judges have of your interview skills.
 So, don’t mumble your words or speak so softly the judges can’t hear you.
 Conversely, don’t speak so loudly and quickly that the judges find you overwhelming.

 You want to come across as intelligent, prepared, and pleasant.
 Preparing your content and practicing your delivery is the best way to get your personal interview started.

 It’s tempting to overlook your prep for your pageant introduction.
 But as you can see, creating a great introduction isn’t hard.